Subaru Forester driver maxes out odometer at 1 million Kilometres

 Subaru is an SUV pioneer, the first car manufacturer to introduce a compact crossover with the launch of Outback in 1995.
 After this, Subaru Forester debuted in 1997 as one of the first compact crossover SUVs.
 It combined the strong points of a sports utility vehicle (SUV) and a passenger car as a vehicle of a new genre based on the “best of both” concept.

-The current, fourth generation Subaru Forester received top ratings in crash safety evaluation programmes worldwide.
-This includes winning the highest five-star overall rating in the European New Car Assessment Programme (Euro NCAP)*2 safety performance test in 2012.
+The current generation Subaru Forester received top ratings in crash safety evaluation programmes worldwide.
+This includes winning the highest five-star overall rating in the European New Car Assessment Programme (Euro NCAP) 2020.